waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 *   **B2F West Corridor:** The western corridor of B2F, accessed via the ladder at (3, 14), is a dead end and does not connect to the main area.

 ### Hypotheses Log
+*   **H39 (Active):** The invisible maze contains a path that does not lead to the warp panel trap at (5, 15).
+The solution is likely a hidden ladder within the maze's interior.
+*   **Hideout Progression Plan (v11 - Maze Navigation):**
+    1. Systematically explore the main invisible floor maze on B1F using the `maze_navigator` tool.
+    2. My goal is to test Hypothesis H39: Find a second, hidden ladder leading to the transmitter room.
+    3. Method: Use the `maze_navigator` tool which uses a right-hand wall-following algorithm to ensure complete coverage and avoid getting lost or looping.

+### Falsified Hypotheses
-*   **H34 (Falsified):** Navigating the invisible floor maze and reaching the door does not automatically trigger a password prompt.
+*   H34: Navigating the invisible floor maze and reaching the door does not automatically trigger a password prompt.
-*   **H35 (Falsified):** The key to opening the door is not a direct interaction after learning the passwords.
+*   H35: The key to opening the door is not a direct interaction after learning the passwords.
 The transmitter area is also inaccessible from any known path on B2F.
-*   **H33 (Falsified):** Disabling the arrow tiles on B1F will open a new path on B2F.
+*   H33: Disabling the arrow tiles on B1F will open a new path on B2F.
-*   **H36 (Active):** The invisible maze on B1F contains a second, undiscovered ladder that leads to the area with the transmitter.

-### Future Plans & Strategy
-*   **Hideout Progression Plan (v9 - Maze Exploration):**
-    1. Systematically explore the main invisible floor maze on B1F (approx. X: 7-28, Y: 5-16).
-    2. My goal is to test Hypothesis H36: Find a second, hidden ladder leading to the transmitter room.
-    3. Method: Use a wall-following approach (always keeping a wall to my right) to ensure complete coverage and avoid getting lost or looping.
-    4. Starting point for exploration will be entering the maze at (7, 5).
+*   H37: The bookshelves at (20, 11) and (21, 11) are a hidden switch.
+*   H38: Scientist Jed at (18, 12) only provided a hint about the warp panel being a trap, but no direct solution.

 ## IV.
 Future Testing & Verification Notes
 *   **Ledge Verification:** I have assumed all `LEDGE_HOP_...` tiles are one-way based on observation.
 I must explicitly try to move *up* a ledge at the next opportunity to scientifically confirm this is impossible.
 *   **Object Traversal:** I must test if it's possible to walk on object tiles like `BOOKSHELF` when they are not blocked by walls to confirm they are universally impassable.
 *   **Password Door Re-check:** My `puzzle_master` agent recommended I try the passwords.
 I will do this as soon as I can reach the door.
-*   **Bookshelf Switch Hypothesis:** If the invisible maze is a dead end, I will test the hypothesis that the bookshelves at (20, 11) and (21, 11) are a hidden switch.
-*   **Maze Navigation:** I will use the `maze_navigator` tool to efficiently solve the invisible floor maze.
-It uses a right-hand wall-following algorithm.
-*   **Password 2:** 'RATICATE TAIL' (from grunt at (5, 14) on B3F).
 *   **Alternative Hypothesis (Post-Maze):** If the invisible maze on B1F does not contain a path to the transmitter, the solution may be a hidden switch or passage on B2F or B3F.
-I will systematically re-explore those floors if H36 is falsified.
+I will systematically re-explore those floors if H39 is falsified.
-*   **H37 (Falsified):** The bookshelves at (20, 11) and (21, 11) are a hidden switch.
-Both only contain flavor text.
-*   **H38 (Falsified):** Scientist Jed at (18, 12) only provided a hint about the warp panel being a trap, but no direct solution.
-*   **Strategy Pivot (Turn 46869):** All leads on B1F outside the main invisible maze are exhausted.
-Returning to the maze with a new exploration strategy.
-*   **H39 (Active):** The invisible maze contains a path that does not lead to the warp panel trap at (5, 15).
-The solution is likely a hidden ladder within the maze's interior.
-*   **Hideout Progression Plan (v10 - Maze Exploration 2.0):**
-    1. Return to the maze entrance at (7, 5).
-    2. Explore the central and western sections of the maze, starting by moving down from (7, 5) to (7, 6), a previously untested path.